r-causal/ggdag/README.md

 Example
 -------

 `ggdag` makes it easy to use the powerful `dagitty` package in the context of the tidyverse.
-You can directly tidy `dagitty` objects or use convenience functions to create using in a more R-like formula.
+You can directly tidy `dagitty` objects or use convenience functions to create DAGs using a more R-like syntax.

 ``` r
 library(ggdag)